-- We are prohibited from circumventing any laws or policies with regards to gifts and entertainment, even if it means that PETRONAS might lose out on business opportunities as a result. - We must always be mindful of maintaining professionalism, and always keep abreast of changes to the local laws and company policies. - We must ensure to not entertain or approve any requests by the Public Official to transfer the gift or entertainment to any third parties as this may be perceived as bribery. - We are prohibited from providing gifts, entertainment or hospitality that are illegal or unduly dangerous, indecent, sexually oriented or disrespectful. - We must not act on our own accord when providing gifts and/or entertainment to Public Officials and always consult your HoD, Head of OPU or the LCD. - We are prohibited to conceal, alter, destroy, or otherwise modify any documentation that relates to entertainment or corporate hospitality accorded to Public Officials.
-All documentations (including invoices and receipts) must be properly recorded and kept at all times.
+- X Do not try to circumvent any laws or policies with regards to gifts and entertainment, even if it means that PETRONAS might lose out on business opportunities as a result. - X Do not be too complacent with certain public officials or local customs that you might think you are familiar with.
+Do not fail to check that there are no changes to local laws or company policies. - X Do not approve any requests by the public official to transfer the gift or entertainment to his family members or friends that are not authorized to accept the gift or entertainment.
+Doing so might be perceived as bribery even with the least strict of laws or policies.
+Kindly advise the public official that 'transfer' of gifts or entertainment is against PETRONAS' policy. - X Do not offer to provide gifts, entertainment or hospitality that are illegal or unduly dangerous, indecent, sexually oriented or disrespectful. - X Do not exceed the monetary threshold as specified in the Entertainment Expenses Policy. - X Do not act on your own accord when providing entertainment to public officials.
+Always consult your Head of Department, Head of Operating Unit or your Legal Department. - X Do not conceal, alter, destroy or otherwise modify any documentation that relates to entertainment or corporate hospitality accorded to public officials.